sruthidevatd/listener-documentation/api/v1/sources.md

 To create a new Source, provide a JSON object of the properties for the new source.
 If read-only properties are supplied, they will be ignored.

-**Note:** MQTT sources have been validated against ActiveMQ 5.14.0 and Mosquitto 1.3.4.

 #### Definition